 Law Review is an excellent opportunity for law students to improve their research and writing skills and become more marketable job candidates.
 Membership on the Texas Tech Law Review is obtained through participating in the annual spring multi-journal write-on competition.
 This is the only way membership can be obtained to our Review.
 Students are required to pick up the write-on packet on the date of their last final.
 Picking up the packet will not obligate any student to finish the packet or be a member of any journal.

-The application in the packet will allow those students who are seeking membership to rank the journals (Law Review, Administrative Law Journal, Estate Planning and Community Property Journal, and the Business and Bankruptcy Law Journal) by membership preference.
+The application in the packet will allow those students who are seeking membership to rank the journals (Law Review and the Estate Planning and Community Property Journal) by membership preference.
 The packet will include information regarding the requirements of the competition and the selection process.
 The packet will also include all of the information necessary to write the casenote portion of the competition and to do the editing portion of the competition.
 Upon completion of the packet, the current members of our review will grade the packets.
 Membership invitations will be extended the first part of July.

 The write-on involves completing a writing exercise and an editing exercise.
 Packets are ranked according to a score derived from the grading of the casenote and editing exercise.
 Students who pick up the packet are under no obligation to complete it or be a member of any journal.